-All Educators, staff and volunteers are committed to identifying possible risk and significant risk of harm to children and young people at the Service.
+All Educators, staff and volunteers are committed to identifying possible risk and significant risk of harm to children and young people at TCC.
 We comprehend our duty of care responsibilities to protect children from all types of abuse and neglect and will adhere to our moral and legislative obligations at all times.

 We aim to implement effective strategies to assist in ensuring the safety and wellbeing of all children.
 Our Service will act in the best interest of each child, assisting them to develop to their full potential in a secure and child safe environment.
+Our regular reviews of policies, practices and commitment to risk assessments aims to maintain our stakelholders knwoledge and to minimize the risk of harm to young children (Child Safe Standards 1-11)